texas-mcallen-mission/key-indicator-system/README.md

 Tech Jargon: Serverless semi-autonomous push-based tracking system for key indicators for conversion and other mission statistics.

-Normal People Speak:  This is an alternative way to track key indicators for conversion & growth that runs in the cloud and doesn't have start-up costs other than time.
+Normal People Speak:  This is an alternative way to track key indicators for conversion & growth that runs in the cloud and doesn't have start-up (or operational!) costs other than time.

 ## Why do I care?